Supply Chain Management

 In the West, our sophisticated business processes are the result of a multi-generational knowledge transfer process.
 Western business professionals have their formal education and their personal experience.
 However, much of what we take for granted in Western business practices is the result of people and organizations learning from mentors, who learned from mentors, in an evolutionary process that has continued for generations and even centuries.
 The legal system in the U.S. has its roots in English Common Law and the signing of the Magna Carta in 1215 – over 800 years ago.

-On a personal level, didn’t each of us start our careers working with little or no practical knowledge?
-Didn’t we learn practical business from older co-workers, some of who had decades of experience?
+On a personal level, didn’t each of us start our careers after school, working with little or no practical knowledge?
+Didn’t we learn practical business from older coworkers, some of who had decades of experience?
 Western companies benefit immeasurably from having multiple generations of staff working as a team.
-The result is an organic development process that just happens and it is the core of the sustained strength of Western business.
+The result is an organic development process and it is the core of the sustained strength of Western business.
 China does not have this foundational process and simply can’t for decades to come.

-The fact is that China has been engaged in Western-like business for only two decades with any depth or breadth and primarily only in major cities such as Shanghai, Guangzhou and Beijing.
-Move relatively short distances from these cities even today and the commercial environment remains very under-developed by Western standards.
+The fact is that China has been engaged in Western-like business for only a little more than two decades with any depth or breadth and primarily only in major cities such as Shanghai, Guangzhou and Beijing.
+Move relatively short distances from these cities even today and the commercial environment remains very underdeveloped by Western standards.

 The Experience Gap has commercial, institutional and even individual dimensions that need to be understood by companies doing business in China.

-Institutional – In the West, institutions and institutional processes such as banking, insurance, capital markets, judiciaries and the regulatory fabric of the legal system are generally well-developed and predictable creating confident common playing field where business is conducted in the West.
+Institutional – In the West, institutions and processes such as banking, insurance, capital markets, judiciaries and the regulatory fabric of the legal system are generally well-developed and predictable, creating a confident common playing field where business is conducted in the West.

 Individual - The Experience Gap has also had a profound effect at the individual level.
 If I had been Chinese and a member of a college-educated family in 1966 during the outbreak of the Cultural Revolution, my life would have been radically changed at the age of thirteen.
 Almost all formal schools, universities and libraries closed for more than a decade.
 Educated professionals were exiled by the millions to the countryside and placed into political “re-education programs” which were essentially rural labor camps.

 When I work in China and interact with Chinese businessperson of my age, it is often hard to adjust my thinking to this reality.
-We meet in well-appointed offices; they travel in luxury cars and entertain generously.
-It is almost inevitable that I project that they have a common business experience and the facts are that they do not.
+We meet in well-appointed offices; often travel in luxury cars and entertain generously.
+It is almost inevitable that I project that my local Chinese counterparts have a common business experience level, but the facts are that they do not.

 The Experience Gap Reality

 When I first started working in China in 1993, not only was the modern infrastructure missing in big cities like Shanghai, the rudimentary capabilities and “rules” of business did not exist.
 There was essentially no accrual accounting practice.
 The accountant in our first joint venture in China still used an abacus and did all recording on rice paper accounting ledgers.
 ERP systems, MRP inventory management, quality systems, cost accounting practices or almost any of the business tools that were in routine use in the U.S. at the time did not exist in China.
-As an aside, even today most of these capabilities are not infused into the management practices of local Chinese companies.
+Even today, the use of common Western tools like MRP in China – even at relatively advanced companies, is uncommon and rudimentary at best.